italianpenty/appunti/LAB/CRTP no C2.md

 To persistence on dcorp-dc we can abuse the DSRM service.
-Firtsly create a session on dcorp-dc
+Firtsly dump the hashes from the dc
 ```powershell
 $sess = New-PSSession dcorp-dc
 ```